+Welcome to the international airport for the cosmic traveler, according to one seasoned local.
 It’s not hard to succumb to the charms of sunny Pisac, a bustling and fast-growing colonial village at the base of a spectacular Inca fortress perched on a mountain spur.
-Its pull is universal and recent years have seen an influx of expats and new age followers in search of an Andean Shangri-la.
-Indeed, it's a magnet for spiritual seekers.
-The local tourism industry has responded by offering everything from yoga retreats and cleanses to guided hallucinogenic trips.
+Its pull is universal and recent years have seen an influx of expats and New Age followers in search of an Andean Shangri-la.
+The local tourism industry has responded by catering to spiritual seekers, offering everything from yoga retreats and cleanses to guided hallucinogenic trips.
 Yet it's also worthwhile for mainstream travelers, with ruins, a fabulous market and weaving villages that should not be missed.
 Located just 33km northeast of Cuzco by a paved road, it’s the most convenient starting point to the Sacred Valley.